NEWS.md

 Fixed a bug for CLSI 2019 guidelines (using

-), that also included results for animals.
+as.rsi()), that also included results for animals.
 It now

 only contains interpretation guidelines for humans.

-All *_join_microorganisms()
+All *_join_microorganisms() functions and

-now return the original data class
+bug_drug_combinations() now return the original data class

-For functions rsi_df()
+For functions rsi_df(), proportion_df()

-and count_df()
+and count_df():

-when all antibiotics in the data set have only NA
+when all antibiotics in the data set have only NAsImproved auto-determination for columns of types

-and <Date>
+<mo> and <Date>

-Fixed a bug in bug_drug_combinations()
+Fixed a bug in bug_drug_combinations() for when only

 one antibiotic was in the input data

-Changed the summary for class <rsi>
+Changed the summary for class <rsi>, to

 highlight the %SI vs. %R